The Surviving Storms | Caribbean Cyclone Cartography

 On the 18th September 2017, Dominica was struck by category 5 Hurricane Maria.
-Lives were lost, families traumatised, homes and livelihoods were damaged.
+Many people lost loved ones, homes were damaged and livelihoods were destroyed.

-As the years roll on and lives are reassembled planetary warming continues to produce longer and more intense hurricane seasons there.
+As the years roll on and lives have returned to their regular rhythms planetary warming continues to bring less predictable and more intense hurricanes to the region.
 So there is a need to better understand how Dominican people prepared for, survived and recovered from Maria and earlier storms – like David (in 1979) or Erika (in 2015).
 This site is a transdisciplinary public archive.
-I reveals how islanders understand the hazards embedded in their mountainous landscape, as well as prepare for and recover from storms.
+It reveals how islanders understand the hazards embedded in their mountainous landscape, as well as prepare for and recover from storms.

 The site features a map – which contains stories and hazard data – to stand as an archive of risk and repair, an open-source prototype which fellow Small Island Developing States can apply to tell their own stories of, and for, survival in a warming world.